yduf/yduf.github.io/_posts/2021-10-30-linux-on-android.md

 {% endhighlight %}

 ### [Linux Deploy](https://github.com/meefik/linuxdeploy)

+Linux Deploy installs and runs GNU/Linux, and seems to be the best option if you have root access.

 ### [ UserLAnd](https://www.androidauthority.com/install-ubuntu-on-your-android-smartphone-765408/)

 **UserLAnd seems to be a fork of an older version of Termux**